sparkhere-sys/wahoo/README.md

 ## mandatory disclaimers bc i have to

-me and the contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot.
+me and the contributors are NOT responsible if you break your system using wahoo. that includes the github actions bot. read the [license](./LICENSE), my friend

 if you got a complaint, pull up an issue or yell at me about it in my email.

 **wahoo is *not* a wrapper for** `pacman` **commands. if you want that, use [archapt](https://github.com/sparkhere-sys/archapt/)**

 ## available commands